Planning, Public Policy and Management (BA/BS)

 Upon successful completion of this program, students will be able to:

-• Synthesize core principles and policies guiding nonprofit and public organizations.
+• Knowledge: Describe and navigate core principles and policy guiding nonprofit and public organizations

 Planning, Public Policy and Management Major Requirements